lolpowerluke/lolpowerluke/README.md

         databases: ["MySql"],
     },
     currentFocus: "Lazing around in school",
-    funFact: "You cant write code that covers all test cases.
+    funFact: "You cant write code that covers all edge cases.
 Change my mind" };
 ```